ss_blog_claim=3271949adf2f293f3848c01782da83fc ss_blog_claim=3271949adf2f293f3848c01782da83fc

 This Classical shipwreck was the first to be entirely excavated in Aegean waters.
 This incredible archeological find sheds light on local trade and economic order when "Athens is thought to have dominated maritime commerce in the Aegean."

-Note: Tektas is known to be a very inhospitable location, so there is little photographic evidence of it's sites and history.
+Note: Tektas is known to be a very inhospitable location, so there is little photographic evidence of its sites and history.

 Temple of Trajan